jakemedal/myRetail/README.md

 ### Test
+Unit tests will be run as a part of the gradle build task, but to run them separately you can use:

+`$ ./gradlew clean test`

-To run the integration tests against your newly deployed app:
+To run the integration tests against the currently deployed app:

 `$ ./gradlew clean integrationTest`